aymaneltayary/OAuth2.0/README.md

 http://localhost:9999/oauth/token_key

+Also , the full details of these request are availabe in oauth2.postman_collection.json included

 ## Deployment

 This app can be deployed locally
-This app can be deployed using docker see the included dockerfile
+This app can be deployed as an image on docker hub through: com.spotify maven dependency
+Dockerfile included

 ## Built With